 Forex trading can be profitable with the right training, trading strategy, and money and risk management.
-The reason why most forex traders will never make profits is because they lack one or all of the above requirements.
+The reason why most forex traders will never make profits is that they lack one or all of the above requirements.
 Contrary to the idea peddled by “make money quick” schemers, forex trading is not as easy as investing some amount of money and waiting for it to appreciate and make you millions.
-It involves careful study, training, practice, discipline and emotional intelligence.
+It involves careful study, training, practice, discipline, and emotional intelligence.

 Even with all these requirements, all forex traders will lose money at one point or another.
 This is because no one can accurately predict the market 100% of the time.
 Still, with the right mindset, dedication, learning, expert advice, and practice, you can profit more from the market than you lose.

 Forex trading is not all sunshine and rainbows.
 Most retail traders lose more than they gain, and even traders that make a profit also have difficult times of loss.
 It is estimated that 70-80% of retail traders will be unsuccessful for different reasons.
 Here are some reasons why retail traders fail in forex trading:

 Not Having good Education and Strategy: Many people who claim to be forex coaches are scammers.
 Unfortunately, most retail traders will fall for these scams and learn poor forex trading fundamentals and strategies.
 The ultimate result of this is loss of money when these training and strategies are tested in the forex market.

 On the other hand, some forex traders have access to good trading resources but don’t learn enough to help them succeed.

 Little Practice: Even after learning forex basics, it is important to practice with demo accounts before facing the market head-on.
 Most traders don’t practice enough.